P-TEFb/tsrFinderM2/tsrFinderM2_dir/README_TSR.txt

-                           The final output is a comprehensive tab-delimited text file which contains information about both FW and RV strand non-overlapping TSR boundaries, the MaxTSS position, # of MaxTSS reads, sum of MaxTSS read lengths, # of MaxTSS reads, and strand.
+                           The final output is a comprehensive tab-delimited text file which contains information about both FW and RV strand non-overlapping TSR boundaries, the MaxTSS position, # of MaxTSS reads, sum of MaxTSS read lengths, and strand.